galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 *CD34* and *KDR* on the other.
 Those marker sets do not overlap, which is the signature of two lineages rather than two states of one.

-Going to 0.6 also splits off a group of 631 cells, 572 of them taken from the differentiated melanoma group at 0.4 and 53 from the *VGF*-positive melanocytic group, whose ranked genes are *LDHA*, *SLC2A3*, *ALDOA*, *PKM*, *ENO2*, *BNIP3*, *EGLN1* and *ADM*: four glycolytic enzymes, a glucose transporter and three hypoxia-associated genes, which is a coherent programme rather than a scatter of unrelated genes.
+Going to 0.6 also separates 631 cells from the melanoma group whose ranked genes are *LDHA*, *SLC2A3*, *ALDOA*, *PKM*, *ENO2*, *BNIP3*, *EGLN1* and *ADM*: four glycolytic enzymes, a glucose transporter and three hypoxia-associated genes, which is a coherent programme rather than a scatter of unrelated genes.